Loopdiloop/usersort_186W/README.md

 # usersort_186W
-Sorting of data from the 186W 30MeV experiement at OCL with usersort without fission.
+Sorting of data from the 186W with 30MeV alphas at OCL with usersort without fission.